awsdocs/amazon-connect-admin-guide/doc_source/security_iam_service-with-iam.md

 All Amazon EC2 actions support the `aws:RequestedRegion` and `ec2:Region` condition keys\.
 For more information, see [Example: Restricting Access to a Specific Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-region)\.

-To see a list of Amazon Connect condition keys, see [Condition Keys for Amazon Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonconnect.html.html#amazonconnect-policy-keys) in the *IAM User Guide*\.
-To learn with which actions and resources you can use a condition key, see [Actions Defined by Amazon Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonconnect.html.html#amazonconnect-actions-as-permissions)\.
+To see a list of Amazon Connect condition keys, see [Actions, Resources, and Condition Keys for Amazon Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonconnect.html) in the *IAM User Guide*\.

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>